 VACUUM cleans up active files, concurrent readers can fail or, worse, tables can be corrupted when

 Databricks Delta has a safety check to prevent you from running a dangerous

 VACUUM command.
-If you are certain that there are no operations being performed on this table that take longer than the retention interval you plan to specify, you can turn off this safety check by setting the SQL conf
+If you are certain that there are no operations being performed on this table that take longer than the retention interval you plan to specify, you can turn off this safety check by setting the Spark configuration property

 false.
 You must choose an interval that is longer than the longest running concurrent transaction and the longest period that any stream can lag behind the most recent update to the table.